bernibra/CITE-wrangling/README.md

 Check that the software and hardware requirements have been met.
 * Docker 20.10
 * 0.76 GB free on disk
+* Stable internet connection (otherwise you won't be able to run the whole thing)

 ### 2. Clone the repo